 Since many transactions involve cash, Marilyn suggests that Joe memorize how the Cash account is affected when a transaction involves cash: if Direct Delivery receives cash, the Cash account is debited; when Direct Delivery pays cash, the Cash account is credited.

 When a company receives cash, the Cash account is debited.

 When the company pays cash, the Cash account is credited.

 Marilyn refers to the example of December 1.
 Since Direct Delivery received $20,000 in cash from Joe in exchange for 5,000 shares of common stock, one of the accounts for this transaction is Cash.
 Since cash was received, the Cash account will be debited.

 In keeping with double entry, two (or more) accounts need to be involved.
 Because the first account (Cash) was debited, the second account needs to be credited.
 All Joe needs to do is find the right account to credit.
 In this case, the second account is Common Stock.
 Common stock is part of stockholders' equity, which is on the right side of the accounting equation.
 As a result, it should have a credit balance, and to increase its balance the account needs to be credited.

 Accountants indicate accounts and amounts using the following format:

 Accountants usually first show the account and amount to be debited.
 On the next line, the account to be credited is indented and the amount appears further to the right than the debit amount shown in the line above.
 This entry format is referred to as a general journal entry.

 (With the decrease in the price of computers and accounting software, it is rare to find a small business still using a manual system and making entries by hand.
 Accounting software has made the process of recording transactions so much easier that the general journal is rarely needed.
 In fact, entries are often generated automatically when a check or sales invoice is prepared.)

-Note: To learn about the roles of accountants and CPAs visit our free Accounting Career Center.
+Note: To learn about the roles of accountants and CPAs visit our topic Accounting Careers.